auth0/auth0-flutter/auth0_flutter/README.md

 YOUR_BUNDLE_IDENTIFIER://YOUR_AUTH0_DOMAIN/ios/YOUR_BUNDLE_IDENTIFIER/callback
 ```

-E.g. if your iOS bundle identifier was `com.company.myapp` and your Auth0 Domain was `company.us.auth0.com`, then this value would be:
+E.g. if your iOS bundle identifier was `com.company.myapp` and your Auth0 domain was `company.us.auth0.com`, then this value would be:

 ```text
 com.company.myapp://company.us.auth0.com/ios/com.company.myapp/callback